-The Alzheimer’s Society offer a comprehensive and very useful list of travel tips on their website, covering everything from which sorts of holidays may be most suitable, to what items, documents and equipment you’ll need to pack.
+The Alzheimer’s Society offers a comprehensive and useful list of travel tips on their website, covering everything from which sorts of holidays may be most suitable, to what items, documents and equipment you’ll need to pack.

-There’s no reason why a person with Alzheimer’s can’t enjoy a whole range of holidays; it may just require a little extra pre-planning, to ensure the destination, arrangements and activities are fully suitable.
+There’s no reason why a person with Alzheimer’s can’t enjoy a range of holidays; it may just require a little extra planning, to ensure the destination, arrangements and activities are suitable.
 You may wish to consider using a specialist booking agent such as The Disabled Holidays Travel Agency, which offers a variety of holiday choices to meet different criteria.

 For those whose condition is more advanced, a good option may be to book a holiday specifically aimed at people with Alzheimer’s and their carers.
 Vitalise are a UK charity who offer a selection of tailor-made breaks, with five holiday centres around the UK to choose from.